 Creating a project

 To create a new project, open the File menu and choose New Project.
-Then, choose Create project in full feature mode if you want to make a movie, or choose Slideshow wizard if you want to make a quick slideshow.
+Then, choose New Project if you want to make a movie, or choose Quick Video if you want to make a quick slideshow.

 Creating projects